 Associate Degree

-Forensic Science Laboratory Technology
+Forensic Laboratory Technology

 An affordable path to prepare for a career in forensic science, this associate’s program transfers to a bachelor’s degree.